 I basically copied everything from the last printer that worked well and changed whatever did not.

 Silence was the key goal for my new printer.
 My previous printer was about as loud as a 3D printer could be.
 The bearings rattled, steppers whined, and fans buzzed.
-This limited my effective printing time to times when I was not going to be bothered by it.
+This limited my effective printing time to hours where I was not going to be bothered by the noise.
 I could not print while studying or sleeping.
 The new design had to be quiet enough to study and sleep through.
 This would expand my printing production significantly.

 Accuracy was another key requirement.
 The accuracy had to match that of a Prusa printer or similar production printer.
-The previous design did not even produce prints that were square.
-A large print would be clearly out of square.
-Since I offer printing to people on Gumtree, I needed to be able to guarantee a degree of accuracy.
+My previous printer did not even produce prints that were square.
+Large rectangular prints would come out looking more like a parallelogram.
+Since I offered 3D printing to people on Gumtree, I needed to be able to guarantee a degree of accuracy.

 My old printer was designed to be extremely strong and powerful.
 After having realised that this did not result in prints that were any better than other printers, I changed my mindset.
 This new printer was going to be more optimised.
-I would not pay for a part that would not provide better printing results
+I would not pay for parts that would not improve print quality or meet design criteria.

 My previous printer was easy to use and it worked nearly all the time.
 My new printer would inherit a lot of the same features.
 My goal was to minimise the amount of effort that needed to go into printing a part.
-This would make printing for others a lot easier and more enjoyable.
+This would make my small printing business more enjoyable.

 My old printer was not the best-looking machine.
 Since I was making a new one, I decided I may as well make it look half decent.
 I wanted to machine to have a clean design, similar to a Prusa Mk3.

-As a student, any experience I can get in engineering is beneficial to me.
-This means that I try to attempt building things rather than buying them.
+As an engineering student, attempting personal projects is beneficial as I gain experience in the process.
+This means that I often attempt to build things rather than just buying them.
 Another advantage of being a student is the long holidays we get.
 I have the time to waste on designing and building a printer that is almost an exact copy of an existing printer.

 It was going to be fairly expensive to import a Prusa Mk3 into Australia.
 At the time of building it was going to cost around 1400AUD.
 The printer I built (minus enclosure) cost around 700AUD or there abouts.